georgj90/Memory-game-js/README.md

 ## Instructions

 The project built by using HTML, CSS, and Javacript.
-The logic is controlled by the web API inside app.js.
 To try the game, you can clone this repo by typing

 ```